MicrosoftDocs/Edge-Enterprise/edgeenterprise/Per-Site-Configuration-by-Policy.md

 ## IE mode

 IE mode can be configured to [open all Intranet sites in IE mode](/deployedge/edge-ie-mode#configure-all-intranet-sites).
 When using this configuration, Microsoft Edge evaluates the Zone of a URL when deciding whether or not it should open in IE mode.
-Beyond this initial decision, IE mode tabs are really running Internet Explorer, and as a consequence they evaluate Zones settings for every policy decision just as Internet Explorer did.
+Beyond this initial decision, IE mode tabs are really running Internet Explorer, and as a result they evaluate Zones settings for every policy decision just as Internet Explorer did.

 ## Summary